 Step 4: The Hacker Exploits The Stolen Cookies

-Next, using these cookies, they can pose as authenticated users on the shopping site and make purchases.
-They can steal sensitive account information such as usernames and passwords.
-They can hack into your email and send phishing or defrauding mails to your contacts.
+Next, using these cookies, hackers can pose as authenticated users on the shopping site and make purchases.
+The attackers can steal sensitive account information such as usernames and passwords.
+They can also hack into your email and send phishing or defrauding mails to your contacts.
 The list is endless.

 This kind of attack jeopardizes anyone who visits your website.
 In the next type of XSS attack, it targets the website directly.